robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 # Arrays
 ## Examples
 [Find Minimum In Rotated Array](/computer-science/algorithms/algorithmic-problems/find-minimum-in-rotated-array) - Given the sorted rotated array nums of unique elements, return the minimum element of this array in O(log n) time.
+[Search in Rotated Sorted Array](/computer-science/algorithms/algorithmic-problems/search-in-sorted-rotated-array) - Given the sorted rotated array nums of unique elements, return the index of a target number, and -1 if it doesn't exist in the array.